Skip to content

 1. Insulin is a hormone that controls the amount of glucose in the blood.
 It acts as the “key” that lets glucose (from food) leave the blood and enter the cells of the body.

-2. People with diabetes either do not make enough of their own insulin (Type 1 diabetes), or the insulin their body makes is not as effective as it should be (Type 2 diabetes).
-As a result, most people with diabetes need to take medication, in tablet form or insulin injections.
+2. People with diabetes either do not make enough of their own insulin (Type 1 diabetes), or it is not as effective as it should be (Type 2 diabetes).
+As a result, most people with diabetes need to take medication, in tablet form or injections.

 3. While it is often possible to control Type 2 diabetes with diet and exercise at first, eventually insulin will be necessary for most people with Type 2, as diabetes is a progressive condition.

-6. Long-acting insulin has a slow release and works as a basal (background) insulin for a number of hours – it is usually taken once or twice a day in addition to short-acting insulin.
+6. Long-acting has a slow release and works as a basal (background) insulin for a number of hours – it is usually taken once or twice a day in addition to short-acting.

-7. Combination insulin is a mixture of long-acting and short-acting insulin, often prescribed to Type 2 diabetics.
+7. Combination is a mixture of long-acting and short-acting insulin, often prescribed to Type 2 diabetics.
+(Here’s the difference between Type 1 and Type 2 diabetes, in case you need a reminder!)

 8. Insulin must only be taken on prescription from a doctor, as it is essential to take the right dose (prescribed for you) at the right time.

-9. Storing insulin correctly is important: it should not get too hot (over 30°C) or freeze.
-Spare insulin should be kept in the fridge, and the pen you are using can be kept at room temperature for 1 month.
+9. Storing it correctly is important: it should not get too hot (over 30°C) or freeze.
+Spares should be kept in the fridge, and the pen you are using can be kept at room temperature for 1 month.
 Always keep insulin out of direct sunlight.

 SHARE THIS ARTICLE